danieltsam/qut-gradescope-autosubmitter/README.md

 - Clicking through Gradescope 50+ times per assignment during rapid iteration
 - Waiting for pages to load when testing different approaches
 - Losing focus switching between code editor and browser
-- Manual file uploads and form submissions
+- Manual file compression, uploads and form submissions

 This tool automates the entire submission process so you can focus on coding, not clicking.